NEU-DSG/word-vector-interface/docker/README.md

 * copies the code into the right place;
 * and sets up a [custom Shiny Server configuration file](./shiny-server.conf).

 Building the image will take some time, but once you have the image, you probably won't need to rebuild it very often.
-If you make changes to the R code, Dockerfile, or models, just rerun the steps above.
+If you make changes to the R code, Dockerfile, or models, see the section on [updating the Docker image](#updating-the-docker-image).

 ## Start the application